transloadit/ruby-sdk/README.md

 ### 2. Uploading multiple files

 Multiple files can be given to the `process!` method in order to upload more than one file in the same request.
-You can also pass a single robot for the `steps` parameter, without having to wrap it in an Array.
+You can also pass a single step for the `steps` parameter, without having to wrap it in an Array.

     assembly = transloadit.assembly(steps: store)